 We are delighted by the cross-border conservation and funding opportunities American Friends is receiving from government agencies and other partners such as provincial parks agencies, municipal governments and Ontario conservation authorities.
 We’ve recently begun working with First Nations too.
 This wider array of partners means that American Friends is able to better achieve its dual objectives of protecting ecologically significant lands in Canada that are owned by US taxpayers and bringing additional financial support from the USA.

-Educating all parties involved in cross-border conservation will also continue to be a high priority for American Friends, because we can have an expansive impact by sharing our unique knowledge about bi-national tax incentives.
+Educating all parties involved in cross-border conservation will also continue to be a high priority for American Friends of Canadian Conservation, because we can have an expansive impact by sharing our unique knowledge about bi-national tax incentives.
 The new website has updated and new resources for land conservation organizations, landowners and their professional advisors.
 Download and share Save Some Green: a handbook for US taxpayers who own land in Canada.
 This publication is a product of American Friends’ partnership with the Ontario Land Trust Alliance (OLTA) It is an excellent starting place for anyone who wants to understand the valuable financial incentives available to US landowners who donate title to or an easement on their Canadian properties.
-Print copies of Save Some Green are available from American Friends or OLTA.
+Print copies of Save Some Green are available from American Friends of Canadian Conservation or OLTA.

-All of us at American Friends look forward to working with our existing and future partners to increase financial and land donations from US taxpayers who care about a special part of Canada and want to protect strategic properties they own in a financially realistic way!
+All of us at American Friends of Canadian Conservation look forward to working with our existing and future partners to increase financial and land donations from US taxpayers who care about a special part of Canada and want to protect strategic properties they own in a financially realistic way!

 For more information please contact Program Coordinator, Sandra Tassel, at 360-515-7171 or by email at email@example.com.